MLS understands Bedoya's anti-gun stance

 The weekend shootings resulted in the deaths of 30 people, sparking fresh calls for politicians to address the country's gun laws.

-Speaking after the game, Bedoya, 32, said he wanted to take his chance to push for change.
+Speaking after Sunday's game, Bedoya, 32, said he wanted to take his chance to push for change.

 "It's absurd.
 I'm not going to sit idly and watch this stuff happen and not say something," the former USA international told a news conference.